fr4t3llo/Tokenizer/deployment/README.md

    - Choose the correct contract (**Fr42t3llo**).
    - Enter the recipient Ethereum address in the constructor input field.
 5. Click **Deploy**, then approve the transaction in MetaMask.

-### 🛡️ Note
-No secrets (like API keys or passwords) are hardcoded or visible at any point.
-If any appear, the evaluation must be stopped immediately.